jtvaughan/tsukuyomi/kotoba-quiz.README.md

    In this example, the Leitner buckets' delays in increasing order by Leitner bucket number are 0, 1, 3, 14, 30, 90, and 180 days.
 There are seven buckets in this example.
+3. _defaults_ (optional): This section contains default settings for the deck configuration page.

 The _general_ section's settings are:

-1. _flashcards-file_ (required): This attribute specifies the path to a configuration file containing 言葉 flashcards.
+1. _flashcards-file_ (required): This setting specifies the path to a configuration file containing 言葉 flashcards.
    (See the Flashcard Files section for more information.)
-2. _stats-log_ (optional): This attribute specifies the path to the log file to which the server will append performance data.
+2. _stats-log_ (optional): This setting specifies the path to the log file to which the server will append performance data.
 (See the Stats Log Files section for more information.)
-3. _port_ (optional): This attribute specifies the server's port number.
+3. _port_ (optional): This setting specifies the server's port number.
    Port numbers must be integers between 1 and 65535, inclusive.
-If this attribute is absent, then the user will have to specify the port via the command-line `ポート番号` option.
+If this setting is absent, then the user will have to specify the port via the command-line `ポート番号` option.
 (See the Running section above for more information.)
-4. _image-settings_ (optional): This attribute specifies a path to a 漢字 Stroke Order Diagram Downloader configuration file.
+4. _image-settings_ (optional): This setting specifies a path to a 漢字 Stroke Order Diagram Downloader configuration file.
 (See the README file for the 漢字 Stroke Order Diagram Downloader for more information.)
-If this attribute is present, 言葉 Flashcards will try to link to downloaded 漢字 stroke order diagrams according to the settings within the specified configuration file; otherwise, it will link all stroke order diagrams to remote Internet sources.
+If this setting is present, 言葉 Flashcards will try to link to downloaded 漢字 stroke order diagrams according to the settings within the specified configuration file; otherwise, it will link all stroke order diagrams to remote Internet sources.
 5. _name_ (optional): This attribute sets the deck's name.
 If it is absent or its value is empty, then the deck's name defaults to "Untitled".

+The _defaults_ section's settings are:

+1. _time_ (optional): This setting specifies the default time for quizzes.
+   It may contain at most three colon-separated components: hours, minutes, and seconds.
+The components may be blank.
+For example, `::` specifies three blank fields, both `10:0` and `10:` specify exactly ten minutes (though the first makes the seconds field zero and the second makes it blank), and `2:45:30` specifies exactly two hours, forty-five minutes, thirty seconds.
+2. _max-deck-size_ (optional): This setting specifies the default value for the "max deck size" field in the deck configuration page.
+3. _max-new-cards_ (optional): This setting specifies the default value for the "max new cards" field in the deck configuration page.

 All paths in the configuration file are either absolute or relative to the directory containing the configuration file.